 It is always a good idea to take a portion of your money and transfer it from your checking account to your savings.
 Typically, this is part of a process known as “paying yourself first.”

-This practice will help you have savings to use for a rainy day, retirement, or a big investment such as a downpayment for a home.
+This practice will help you have savings to use for a rainy day, retirement, or a big savings goal such as a downpayment for a home.

 Also you will earn interest on the money in your savings account.